polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

   ```
 * Event: `SomethingStored(u32, AccountId)`

-We will walk you through by writing each part to finish your first runtime module.
+Now let's go through each part by writing our first runtime module.

 ## Create a new module

-The `substrate-up` scripts that help us initialize a new node also provides a command `substrate-module-new` to ease the process to create a module based on the **template** module we just mentioned.
+The `substrate-up` scripts that help us initialize a new node also provides a command `substrate-module-new` to ease the process to create a module based on the template module.

 This gives you a ready-to-hack runtime module with all necessary imports, entry-points and sample tests.
 We recommend using this script to create new modules, especially for users who are just getting started with Substrate, as it also gives you good information on how a typical Substrate runtime module is structured.